alymaquiling/YHack2019/README.md

 Our website was developed using create-react-app and our components were built using React-Bootstrap and Google Charts.

-We deployed on the app on Netlify, and it is viewable at http://mininginsights.online!
+We deployed on the app on Netlify, and it is viewable [here](http://mininginsights.online)!

+### [DevPost page](https://devpost.com/software/mininginsights-online-for-jetblue) can be found here